Carbon nanobud: Electrical properties

 CNBs have been shown to have electronic properties that differ from those of fullerenes and carbon nanotubes (CNTs).
-CNBs exhibit lower field thresholds, higher current densities, and electric field emissions than SWCNTs.
+CNBs exhibit lower field thresholds—the electric field strength required to extract electrons from the material through quantum tunnelling—as well as higher current densities and electric field emissions than SWCNTs.
 The chemical bonds between the nanotube's wall and the fullerenes on the surface can lead to charge transfer between the surfaces.
-The presence of fullerenes in CNBs leads to smaller bundle formation and higher chemical reactivity.
-CNBs can engage in cycloaddition reactions and form chemical bonds attaching molecules with complex structures, due to the greater availability of CNB surface to the reactants, the presence of π-conjugated structure and 5-atom rings with excess pirimidization energy.
-Formation energy indicated that the preparation of CNBs is endothermic, meaning that it is not favorable to create.
+The presence of fullerenes in CNBs leads to smaller bundle formation—the tendency to clump or pack together into rope-like structures—and higher chemical reactivity.
+CNBs can engage in cycloaddition reactions and form chemical bonds attaching molecules with complex structures, due to the greater availability of CNB surface to the reactants, the presence of π-conjugated structure and 5-atom rings with excess pirimidization energy, or the energy needed to distort an sp^{2}-hybridized atom into a pyramidal shape.
+Formation energy indicates that the preparation of CNBs are endothermic, meaning that they are not favorable to create.

 All CNBs can conduct electricity, regardless of whether the single-walled CNT is a metallic or semiconducting base.
-The band gap of carbon nanobuds is not constant.
-It can change through the size of the fullerene group.
+The band gap of carbon nanobuds are not constant.
+They can change with the size of the fullerene group.
 The attachment of C_{60} added to the armchair orientation of the SWCNT opens up the band gap.
 On the other hand, adding it to a semiconducting SWCNT could introduce impurity states to the band gap, which would reduce the band gap.
 The band gap of CNBs can also be modified by changing the density of the carbons of the C_{60} attached to the sidewall of the SWCNT.

 Magnetic properties

 Two structures of CNBs are ferromagnetic in their ground state, and two are nonmagnetic.
-The attached C_{60} molecule on the surface of the CNTs gives more space between the nanotubes-and adhesion between the single-walled CNTS can be weakened to prevent the formation of tight bundles of CNTs.
-Carbon nanobuds can be used as molecular support to prevent the matrix from slipping into composite materials and increasing their mechanical strength.
+The attached C_{60} molecule on the surface of the CNTs gives more space between the nanotubes—and adhesion between the single-walled CNTS can be weakened to prevent the formation of tight bundles of CNTs.
+Carbon nanobuds can be used as molecular support and act as "teeth" to prevent the matrix from slipping into composite materials and increasing their mechanical strength.